 Tools For Leadership Webinar Courses are designed for congregational leaders with information to assist them in their role as church leaders.
 Webinar participants may, if you choose, obtain a certificate from Eden by choosing the certificate option on the registration page and completing questions at the end of the webinar.
 Participate Here.

 NEXT Steps is a new, non-degree program of study and reflection for spiritually minded middle- and older-age professionals.
 NEXT Steps will lead you through a process of discovering purpose-filled work that contributes to the Common Good in our community.
-The class is forming now and will begin on September 13, 2018.
+The class is forming now.

 Business and faith leaders in every community working together for the Common Good.

-Founded in 2016, the Walker Leadership Institute was made possible by a generous gift from Ambassador George H. and Dr. Carol B. Walker.
+Founded in 2016, the Walker Leadership Institute was made possible by a generous gift from the late Ambassador George H. and Dr. Carol B. Walker.